 Quality assurance systems from the UK was showcased in keynote speeches from Sir Michael Wilshaw, Her Majesty’s Chief Inspector of Education, Children’s Services and Skills, and Dr John Laird, Her Majesty’s Inspector, Education Scotland.

-The conference was opened by Honorable Minister of Education Mr Dhaniram Poudel.
+The conference was opened by Honourable Minister of Education Mr Dhaniram Poudel.

-On the occasion he expressed his thanks and added that the Nepal Government is working towards the development of the educational sector specially schools with national and international support.
-The Education Act had been amended for the eight time and from this year Nepal Government has introduced the school improvement programme.
-The main objective of the programme is to increase the reach and provide quality education for students of Nepal.
+On the occasion, he expressed his thanks and added that the Nepal Government is working towards the development of the educational sector specially schools with national and international support.
+The Education Act had been amended for the eight time and from this year the Nepal Government has introduced the school improvement programme.
+The main objective of the programme is to increase the reach and provide quality education for students in Nepal.

-For quality education Nepal Government has introduced Educational Quality Testing Centers and programmes according to National Qualification.
-The government has been supporting the “Connecting Classroom Project” of British Council Nepal with the hope that Nepali students can learn from the best schools from around the world.
-And finally he wanted to acknowledge the 200 years of relationship of British and Nepal at the occasion.
+For quality education, Nepal Government has introduced Educational Quality Testing Centers and programmes according to National Qualification.
+The government has been supporting the “Connecting Classroom Project” of the British Council Nepal with the hope that Nepali students can learn from the best schools from around the world.
+And finally, he wanted to acknowledge the 200 years of the relationship of the British and Nepal at the occasion.